 During the years of his study in the doctoral program at MABTS, he served as a Teaching Fellow under Dr. T. V. Farris in Old Testament and Hebrew (Biblical Hebrew, summer, 1992); and also under Dr. James Powell in New Testament and Greek.
 From 1994-1995, Dr. Kilpatrick served as an Adjunct Instructor at MABTS for Biblical Hebrew, Job, and Psalms.
 Dr. Kilpatrick was given Faculty Status during the summer of 1995 and began teaching in the fall semester along with his administrative duties as the Director of Development and Communications.

 During his years of study at the Seminary, Dr. Kilpatrick served as the pastor of the Salem Baptist Church in Henning, Tennessee and as the Executive Director of the Greater Mid-South chapter of Youth for Christ.
 After his graduation from the doctoral program, he served as the interim pastor for the Nettleton Baptist Church in Jonesboro, Arkansas; the interim pastor for the Calvary Baptist Church in Osceola, Arkansas; and as the interim pastor for the First Baptist Church of New Albany, Mississippi, and as the pastor of the Beaver Baptist Church in Brighton, Tennessee.
 He has also served by way of supply preaching in area churches, in revivals, retreats, winter Bible studies, and short term mission trips (to the Arizona Navajo reservation and several trips to Brazil).
-Currently Dr. Kilpatrick is serving as the pastor of the Beaver Baptist Church in Brighton, Tennessee.
+Dr. Kilpatrick most recently served as the pastor of the Beaver Baptist Church in Brighton, Tennessee.